matloff/regtools/README.md

   enabling lagged prediction by **lm()** or other regression model.

 * Linear regression, PCA and log-linear model estimation in missing-data setting, via the Available Cases method.
-(For Prediction contexts, see [our toweranNA package](http://github.com/matloff/toweranNA).)
+(For handling missing values in Prediction contexts, see
+[our toweranNA package](http://github.com/matloff/toweranNA).)

 * Utilities for conversion between factor and dummy variable forms,